xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

-When you are finished create a PR with the following title: `Ex.
-3: Up Down Counter`.
+When you are finished, switch driver/navigator roles.

 # Ex.
 4 Min Max Counter
 Create a React component called `MinMaxCounter`.
 Copy the `UpDownCounter` from the previous example and add Min/Max values: